-Rural Human Development Center (RHDC) has been working with our North Regional Office and is engaged with the women who largely come from Dalit communities doing domestic work in 60 villages of Mansa, Patiala and Sangrur districts of Punjab.
+Rural Human Development Center (RHDC) has been working with our North Regional Office since 2015 and is engaged with the Dalit women doing domestic work in 60 villages of Mansa, Patiala and Sangrur districts of Punjab.
 Over the span of our intervention so far, we have been able to bring together over a thousand such women, raising awareness among them on issues of bondage and minimum wage, and mobilizing them for their rights and entitlements.
 RHDC, with active support from our colleagues, organized regular meetings to sensitize community members on issues such as minimum wage and government entitlements.

 “It was through ActionAid and RHDC that we first learnt that we are entitled to Rs.
 32 per hour of our work.
 Only then did we start asking our employers to increase our pay,” says Manjit, further adding, “ActionAid and RHDC also supported us in applying for various government schemes.”